-TLS can be used to sample TB key populations when they tend to gather or congregate in identifiable and accessible locations, such as certain street corners, markets, transportation centres or other areas.
-119 The method entails identifying days and times when key populations congregate at specific locations (i.e., clubs, city blocks, bars, etc.), constructing a sampling frame of time and location units, randomly selecting and visiting time and location units (the primary sampling units), and systematically intercepting and collecting information from consenting TB key populations.
+TLS can be used to sample TB key populations when they tend to gather or congregate in identifiable and accessible locations, such as certain street corners, markets, transportation centres or other areas.119 The method entails identifying days and times when key populations congregate at specific locations (i.e., clubs, city blocks, bars, etc.), constructing a sampling frame of time and location units, randomly selecting and visiting time and location units (the primary sampling units), and systematically intercepting and collecting information from consenting TB key populations.
 The number of TB key populations at each location provides a sampling weight that can be used a priori, to draw a self-weighting sample, or post priori, in analysis.
 Data collection may take place at the venue, if space (or venue owner) permits, or in a mobile site near the location, such as a van, or by making appointments for TB key populations to come to a designated study site.
-The major contribution of TLS over other cluster sampling methods is the ability to account for the fact that populations of interest are not statically associated with a particular location and often move between multiple locations during the course of a single day.
+The major contribution of TLS over other cluster sampling methods is the ability to account for the fact that populations during the course of a single day.
 As such, TLS allows researchers to construct a sample with known properties, make statistical inference to the larger population of location visitors, and theorize about the introduction of biases that may limit generalization of results to the target population.
 Below figure describes some of the challenges and recommendations in using TLS to sample TB key populations.